ggxchain/ggxnode/examples/cross-vm-communication/README.md

 rustup target add wasm32-unknown-unknown cargo install cargo-contract cargo-dylint dylint-link

-# Start a node with the GGX runtime from the root of the repository
+# Start a node with the GGX chain runtime from the root of the repository
 cargo run --release -- --dev

 ```